 JAVA RUNTIME ENVIRONMENT (JRE)

 As the individual compiling the output, you need to install the required Java Runtime Environment (JRE), which is part of the "Eclipse IDE for Java EE Developers" download.
-For more information see the Flare online Help.
+For more information see the Help system.

 JAVA